UK Value Investor

 Instead, I was interested in finding out which companies have crashed and burned and what lessons can be extracted (for free) from their mostly unhappy situations.

-One major recurring theme was an excessive use of debt, which afflicts all but one of these companies.
+One major recurring theme was the excessive use of debt, which afflicts all but one of these companies.

 And the one company that doesn’t have excessive amounts of debt?
 It might actually be a bargain: